census-bds/usdot-phmsa-hazmat-parser/README.md

 Highlighted UNNA packaging numbers are clickable and will return corresponding packaging standards in the green box to the right.
 For example, 11G within 173.241 was parsed successfully and will return packaging standards within 178.708.
 However, many tank car codes and some specification packaging are not yet successfully parsed to match with its packaging standards.
 Those codes are highlighted but will not return a packaging standard when clicked.
 ![standards_241_11G](images/standards_241_11G.PNG)

+## Using the Database

+A complete ER diagram of the database exists in 'CFR Database ER Diagram.pdf' and data dictionary within 'data_dictionary.pdf'.